Stress Level Calculator Tool

 Downloads

-• Stress Level Calculator: Download the latest version.
+• Stress Level Calculator: Download the latest version as a ZIP file:

 • Optional: A script action that exports your data with full configuration capabilities.
 You can find the ControlUp Stress Calculator v2 Metrics Exporter.xml in the ZIP file.
 For more information, refer to Option 2 CSV files.